-Riparian management and improvements can include providing alternate livestock watering sites, deferring livestock from riparian areas during critical periods, excluding livestock from pastures with riparian areas, herbaceous plantings or seeding in degraded riparian zones, or replanting previously cleared or degraded bottomland hardwoods.
+Riparian management and improvements can include providing alternate livestock watering sites, deferring livestock from riparian areas during critical periods, excluding livestock from pastures with riparian areas, herbaceous plantings or seeding in degraded riparian zones, or planting native riparian woody shrubs and trees that were historically present.
 Attention should specifically be given to protection of turkey roosting areas and snag retention for cavity nesters.
-The creation of permanent SMZs, as mentioned above in forest management, is also a vital part of any management program where the property is involved in timber production.